 I had some surgical tape at home (3 M Micropore tape) so I decided to give it a try...after taking some deep breaths and calming down my body :-)

 **Disclaimer: It's important to use the right tools for mouth taping.
 Obviously you don't want to use duct tape or tape not intended for the body on your lips.
 You can use cloth surgical tape or actual tape made for mouth taping.
 A quick google search will give you many options to choose from.
+Always work with your doctor before you try anything like this, especially if you have sleep apnea.

 The first night I was surprised the tape stayed on through the night and that I didn't feel like I was suffocating.
 I can't say the first night was great sleep because I was aware of the tape on my mouth but I still consider it a successful night since I wasn't as bothered by the tape as I thought I would be.
 The next night, I tried again and found that I slept better and again was not bothered by the tape on my mouth.